ICHEC/qpcc/lecture-04/lecture-04-fqa.md

 - The statevector simulator is the <span class="hl-blue">default simulator</span> in almost all SDKs.

-- The number of <span class="hl-green">quantum amplitudes</span> grows exponentially with the number of qubits.
-Simulating more than <span class="hl-green">40 qubits</span> requires supercomputer-scale distributed memory.
+- The number of <span class="hl-green">quantum amplitudes</span> grows <span class="hl-red">exponentially</span> with the number of qubits.

-- Other examples of quantum simulators:

-  - Mixed state simulators
-  - Tensor network simulators
-  - Matrix product state simulators
-  - Decision diagram simulators
-  - Montecarlo wavefunction simulators
-  - Path integral simulators
-  - Sparse state simulators
+- Statevector simulation uses brute force to perform the simulation.
+It is the <span class="hl-red">most exact</span>, but among the most <span class="hl-red">computationally expensive simulators</span>.

+- Simulating more than <span class="hl-green">40 qubits</span> with a statevector simulator requires supercomputer-scale distributed memory.